canada-ca/digital-playbook-guide-numerique/en/3-collaborate-widely.md

 - Make sure the team fully understands the service after it's gone live **(Digital Service Standard (UK))**
 - Involve the maintenance team for the service early on in the project **(Digital Service Standard (Ontario))**

-**Build It Right Principles (GC):**
+**Digital Architectural Standards (GC):**
 {: .dpgn-data-ignore}

 <!-- markdownlint-disable MD032 -->
-- {: .dpgn-digital-architectural-multidisciplinary-teams-1} Teams shall be Multidisciplinary (for example teams should include a service owner, product manager, delivery manager, technical architect, assisted digital lead, designer, user researcher, developer, content designer, web operations engineer, performance analyst, and front-end developer.
+- {: .dpgn-digital-architectural-multidisciplinary-teams-1} Include all skillsets required for delivery from requirements, design, development, to operations.
 {: .dpgn-digital-architectural}
 <!-- markdownlint-enable MD032 -->